CloudWithChris/presentations.cloudwithchris.com/content/deploying-static-sites-to-azure/_index.md

 ---

-# Static Content Hosting Pattern
+# Static Content Hosting Pattern Additional Considerations

 <div class="container">
   <div class="col">
-  Additional considerations:

   <ul>
     <li>The Static Content must be exposed over an HTTP/HTTPS endpoint so that it can be accessed</li>
     <li>If some content shouldn’t be available anonymously, consider leveraging the Valet Key pattern (e.g. Shared Access Signatures in Storage Accounts)</li>